 What is the MIST course and why do I need it?

-The Minimum Industry Standard course was introduced as a two day health and safety course to standardise basic health and safety awareness training for all individuals prior to working offshore.
+The Minimum Industry Safety Training course was introduced as a two day health and safety course to standardise basic health and safety awareness training for all individuals prior to working offshore.
 We were in fact the first training provider to receive OPITO accreditation for the course and we offer it FREE when booked with the BOSIET course.